- Inspire lifelong engagement and ethical leadership in STEM-related fields.

 - You must intend to pursue higher education in a STEM-related field.

 - How Can I Help My Child Prepare for College Applications? - May 7, 2017

 - Guide to National Youth Science Camp - April 14, 2017

 - Parents, How Involved Should You be in the Application Process? - April 1, 2017

 Guide to National Youth Science Camp

-There are many different opportunities for students to enhance their educational and extracurricular profiles during the summer months, but National Youth Science Camp offers a particularly exciting opportunity for science, technology, engineering, or math, (STEM) enthusiasts to spend three weeks out of their summer learning more about STEM fields in the eastern mountains of West Virginia.
+There are many different opportunities for students to enhance their educational and extracurricular profiles during the summer months, but National Youth Science Camp offers a particularly exciting opportunity for science, technology, engineering, and mathematics (STEM) enthusiasts to spend three weeks out of their summer learning more about STEM fields in the eastern mountains of West Virginia.

 If you are a STEM enthusiast looking for a great summer experience, read on to learn more about the National Youth Science Camp program.

 What is National Youth Science Camp?